vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 * Setup and fund recurring reward account transfers using the market_proposer metric and blank metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * start trading in the market such that traded value for fee purposes in USDT is less than 10^6
-* During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6
+* During epoch 2 let the traded value on ETHUSDT and BTCDAI be greater than 10^6
 * During epoch 3, setup and fund recurring reward account transfers using the market_proposer metric and blank metric asset:
     * Transfer 10000 $VEGA to `all | market creation | $VEGA`